Measurements of differential cross sections of Higgs boson production through gluon fusion in the $H\to WW^{\ast}\to e\nu\mu\nu$ final state at $\sqrt{s} = 13$ TeV with the ATLAS detector: Event selection

 Muons are reconstructed using tracking information from the inner detector and the muon spectrometer.
 The muon identification is defined by making two sets of requirements on the number of detector hits, the momentum resolution, the track goodness-of-fit, and other parameters~\cite{MUON-2018-03}.
 At the first selection stage, muons with $\pt > 10$~\GeV{} and $|\eta| <2.7$ are considered if they are identified with the \enquote{Loose} quality working point~\cite{PERF-2015-10}.
-These muons must satisfy $|z_0\sin\theta| < 1.5$~mm and $|d_0|/\sigma_{d_0} < 15$ requirements.
+These muons must satisfy $|z_0\sin\theta| < 1.5$~mm and $|d_0|/\sigma_{d_0} < 3$ requirements.
 At the second selection stage, muon track segments in the inner detector and muon spectrometer are required to match, as defined by the \enquote{Tight} working point, which maximizes the muon purity.
 Additionally, muons selected at the second stage are required to have $\pt > 15$~\GeV{} and pseudorapidity $|\eta| < 2.5$.
-These muons must also satisfy the strictest isolation requirement~\cite{MUON-2018-03}, which entails that they be well isolated from other objects in order to differentiate them from muons produced in background processes containing semi-leptonic decays of heavy-flavour hadrons.
+These muons must also satisfy the strictest isolation requirement~\cite{MUON-2018-03}, which employ both calorimeter and tracking information and entail that the muons be well isolated from other objects in order to differentiate them from muons produced in background processes containing semi-leptonic decays of heavy-flavour hadrons.
 Finally, the muons selected at the second stage must satisfy $|z_0\sin\theta| < 0.5$~mm and $|d_0|/\sigma_{d_0} < 3$ requirements.
+The approximate efficiency of identifying and isolating leading and subleading muons in the phase space of this particular analysis is 85\% and 72\%, respectively.

 Jets are reconstructed using the \antikt algorithm~\cite{Cacciari:2008gp} with a radius parameter $R= 0.4$, and corrections are applied to calibrate the jets to the particle-level energy scale, as described in Ref.~\cite{JETM-2018-05}.
 Jets are then calibrated using the particle-flow algorithm as described in Ref.~\cite{PERF-2015-09}.
 At the first selection stage, jets are required to have $\pt > 20$~\GeV, be located within $|\eta| < 4.5$, and satisfy the \enquote{jet vertex tagger} (JVT) requirements described in Ref.~\cite{PERF-2014-03}.
 The JVT requirements are applied to jets in the range $20 < \pt < 60$~\GeV and $|\eta| < 2.4$ in order to reduce the number of jets from pile-up.
 At the second selection stage, jets are required to have $\pt>30$~\GeV.
 Jets containing $b$-hadrons are identified using the DL1r $b$-tagging algorithm and are required to satisfy the 85\% efficiency working point; they must also satisfy $\pt > 20$~\GeV{} and be located within $|\eta| < 2.5$~\cite{ATL-PHYS-PUB-2017-013}.